The docker environment can be found here.

 - Image files in CSS have hash query string(for more accurate cache control).

-#2 Updated by Takashi Kato 3 months ago
+#2 Updated by Takashi Kato over 1 year ago

 Questions that may be asked¶